Code-routing: a new attack on position verification

 where

 and $SP_p(M)$ is the minimal size of a span-program over the field $\mathbb{Z}_p$ that computes $M$.
-The complexity class of functions that can be computed with polynomial-sized span programs is $\modkl$, so that here the functions for which we can perform $f$-routing using polynomial entanglement is $\modkl_{(2)}$, where again the added subscript accounts for performing local pre-processing of the inputs.
+The complexity class of functions that can be computed with polynomial-sized span programs is $\modkl$ (see section \ref{sec:lowerbounds} for a definition), so that here the functions for which we can perform $f$-routing using polynomial entanglement is $\modkl_{(2)}$, where again the added subscript accounts for performing local pre-processing of the inputs.

-To understand the relationship between entanglement cost in the garden-hose protocol and code-routing, we note first that $\L \subseteq \modkl $, and consequently $\text{L}_{(2)} \subseteq \modkl_{(2)}$.
+To understand the relationship between entanglement cost in the garden-hose protocol and code-routing, we note first that\footnote{This and other inclusions stated in this paragraph are explained in section \ref{sec:lowerbounds}.} $\L \subseteq \modkl $, and consequently $\text{L}_{(2)} \subseteq \modkl_{(2)}$.
 Thus, we can perform $f$-routing efficiently for at least those functions that can be efficiently performed in the garden-hose protocol.
-Further, it is strongly believed that $\L\subsetneq \modkl$.
+Further, it is believed that $\L\subsetneq \modkl$.
+We recall the evidence for this in section \ref{sec:lowerbounds}.
 Consequently in considering the classes $\L_{(2)}$ and $\modkl_{(2)}$, a strictly larger class of functions can be used to compute the non-local part of $f$.
 We believe that as a consequence $\L_{(2)}\subsetneq \modkl_{(2)}$.
 We explain our intuition for this but cannot show it.

 A further consequence of our protocol is a relationship between the size of quantum secret sharing schemes and entanglement requirements in $f$-routing.
-In particular, a quantum secret sharing scheme records a secret, $Q$, into a set of shares $\{S_1,...,S_n\}$ such that some subsets recover $Q$ and others do not.
+In particular, a quantum secret sharing scheme records a secret, $Q$, into a set of shares $\{v_1,...,v_n\}$ such that some subsets recover $Q$ and others reveal nothing about it.
 The size of a secret sharing scheme is the sum of the log dimension of all the shares.
 The structure of the scheme is captured by the \emph{indicator function}, which is defined as a map from subsets of shares to bits, and is $0$ when the subset reveals nothing about the secret and $1$ when the subset reveals the secret.
 Ideally, one constructs a secret sharing scheme with as small of a size as possible for a given indicator function.